kr/ct/Readme.md

    from one test will not affect another.
 4. Run `make check`

+##Setup and Teardown

+Optionally, you can define a function named "ctsetup" in your test file.
+It will run before each of the tests in that file.
+This function should expect no arguments and return void.
+Each test file can define it's own setup function or not.

+You can also define a function named "ctteardown"; it is the same as ctsetup, except ctteardown runs after each test in the same file.

 ## Terminal Output

 Running `make check` in the example supplied looks like this: